Connect with us

 Authorities later confirmed that the attackers were also Muslim immigrants.
 This fact, widely reported, inevitably stirred anxiety within Muslim communities already accustomed to collective suspicion.

 The man that Ahmed wrested with and disarmed was named Sajid Akram.
-He was 50 years old, originally from Pakistan.
+He was 50 years old, originally from India.
+According to reports, he and his son were inspired by ISIS ideology.

 Here, on the same beach, in the same violent moment, stood two radically different representations of what it means to invoke Islam.